 The first major stop is Forest Camp, locally known as Kokar.
 The hike to Low Camp (2,970 meters), a collection of teahouses offering basic accommodation and meals.
 As you ascend, the landscape begins to transform.
 The dense forests gradually thin, revealing glimpses of the snow-capped peaks.
 The air becomes crisper, and the views become increasingly dramatic.

-Low Camp provides a serene setting to rest and acclimatize.
+Low Camp provides a serene setting to rest and acclimatise.
 The evenings are particularly magical, with the stars shining brightly against the backdrop of the dark mountains.
 The camaraderie among trekkers, sharing stories and experiences, adds to the charm of the trek.

 Middle Camp: Towards the Alpine Zone